hemprakashp/hemprakashp/README.md

-- 👋 Hi, I’m @hemprakashp
+- 👋 Hi, I’m @hemprakashp , Undergrad in Mechanical Engineering with 1+ year of experience in the field of Supply Chain and Logistics.
+Currently honing my skills for a transition to the world of Data
 - 👀 I’m interested in torturing Data to make it confess to anything :-)
 - 🌱 I’m currently learning Data Science Engineering course @ Great Learning
 - 💞️ I’m looking to collaborate on Data Analysis and Visualization Projects